Silva-NK/Tullier-Blog-CLI-Project/README.md

  - `User`
  - `Post`

-- `Category` is a static, pre-seeded table that contains fixed categories relevant to posts.
+`Category`, on the other hand, is a static, pre-seeded table model that contains fixed categories relevant to posts.
 It functions as a lookup table, with no need for runtime creation, editing or deletion of category entries via the CLI but maintains the ORM methods and corresponding CLI options for `get all`, `find by name` and `find by id` for lookup purposes.

 While the project requirements specify that *each* model class should have full CRUD CLI support, in this implementation, `Category` serves purely as seed data, ensuring data consistency and preventing unintended modification.
 This approach maintains the integrity of the application and simplifies the user experience, while still adhering to the general project guidelines for dynamic data models.